Trees and Traditions

 St. Lucia Day is celebrated December 13.
 Before dawn, the youngest girl in the family dresses in white robes and a red sash and serves her family coffee and St. Lucia buns.
 Atop her head she wears an evergreen wreath with tall white candles.
 "Star boys" accompany her wearing white shirts and pointed hats.
 In Swedish homes, Christmas is time for a true "smorgasbord" (a buffet of countless dishes), including lutefisk (fish soaked in lye to make it more tender) and rice porridge.
 An almond is hidden in the porridge and the eligible man or woman who finds it will be married the next year.

-Traditional Christmas Greeting: Joyeux Noel (French) Froehliche Weinachten (German), Buon Natale (Italian)
+Joyeux Noël (French), Fröhliche Weinachten (German), Buon Natale (Italian)

-On Christmas Eve, a beautiful angel, dressed in white with a golden crown, appears to announce the arrival of the Christ child (Christkindli).
+On Christmas Eve, a beautiful angel, dressed in white with a golden crown, appears to announce the arrival of the Christ child.
 Upon her arrival, the family lights the candles on the Christmas tree as she distributes gifts to the children.
-"Starsingers" (Sternsingers) dress as the Three Wise Men and carol throughout their community.
+Sternsingers ("starsingers") dress as the Three Wise Men and carol throughout their community.

-Very few (less than 5%) Thai are Christian, so Christmas is not a national celebration.
+Less than five percent of Thai people are Christian, so Christmas is not a national celebration.
 However, with Western influence, children may dress in Santa costumes, sing, dance and play holiday party games.
 The Thai New Year (Songkran) in April is a more widely celebrated holiday.

-A Ukrainian Christmas Eve includes a 12-course meatless dinner with kutia (a sweet grain pudding), borscht (soup), fish, crepes, varennyky (dumplings), holubtsi (cabbage rolls) and stewed fruit.
-A stalk of wheat called "didukh" often decorates the table, a symbol of the harvest and homage to ancestors.
+A Ukrainian Christmas Eve includes a 12-course meatless dinner with kutia (a sweet grain pudding), borscht, fish, crepes, varennyky (dumplings), holubtsi (cabbage rolls) and stewed fruit.
+A stalk of wheat called didukh often decorates the table, a symbol of the harvest and homage to ancestors.